CuyZ/Valinor-Bundle/README.md

 > instantiated by a mapper makes little sense in most cases, it may still be
 > needed, in which case the `$autowire` parameter of the attribute can be set to
 > `true`.

+### Cache clearing

+When using Symfony's cache clearing feature — usually `bin/console cache:clear` — the cache entries will be cleared automatically for all `MapperBuilder` and `NormalizerBuilder` that are tagged respectively with `valinor.mapper_builder` and `valinor.normalizer_builder`.

 [Valinor library]: https://github.com/CuyZ/Valinor
 [link-packagist]: https://packagist.org/packages/cuyz/valinor-bundle